praveen1664/easy-machine-learning/README.md

 <a name="c-general-purpose"></a>
 #### General-Purpose Machine Learning
 * [Darknet](https://github.com/pjreddie/darknet) - Darknet is an open source neural network framework written in C and CUDA.
-It is fast, easy to install, and supports CPU and GPU computation.
+It is fast, Easy  to install, and supports CPU and GPU computation.
 * [Recommender](https://github.com/GHamrouni/Recommender) - A C library for product recommendations/suggestions using collaborative filtering (CF).
 * [Hybrid Recommender System](https://github.com/SeniorSA/hybrid-rs-trainner) - A hybrid recommender system based upon scikit-learn algorithms. **[Deprecated]**
 * [neonrvm](https://github.com/siavashserver/neonrvm) - neonrvm is an open source machine learning library based on RVM technique.
 It's written in C programming language and comes with Python programming language bindings.